Inventive consulting portfolio

 The 4 phases

-Phase 1 – Audit & Positioning (2–3 weeks) We analyze all existing content assets, channels, target audiences, and communication goals.
-We define the editorial stance: What is this company’s program principle?
-What does it have to say – and to whom, when, and how?
-Deliverables: Content Audit · Sender Positioning · Channel Matrix
+Phase 1 – Audit & Positioning (2–3 weeks) We analyze all existing content assets, channels, target groups, and communication goals.
+We define the editorial stance: What is the programming principle of this company?
+What does it have to say, and to whom, when, and how?

-Phase 2 – Editorial Structure (3–4 weeks) Building the editorial system: topic pillars, format library, annual calendar.
-Role definition – who is Content Lead, who provides expertise, who produces.
+Phase 2 – Editorial Structure (3–4 weeks) Setting up the editorial system: topic pillars, format library, annual calendar.
+Role definition: Who is the Content Lead?
+Who provides expertise?
+Who produces?
 The weekly rhythm becomes the operating model.
-Deliverables: Editorial Handbook · Format Library · Editorial Calendar

-Phase 3 – Media Day & Production (1 day per quarter) The Media Day is the production sprint.
-Four channels are activated in one day – from full production to AI pipeline.
-Planning determines the yield: one day produces a complete quarterly program.
-Deliverables: Production Setup · AI Tool Stack · Content Output Q×4
+Phase 3 – Mediaday & Production (1 day per quarter) The Mediaday is the production sprint.
+Four channels are filled in one day, from full production to AI pipeline.
+Planning determines the yield: a complete quarterly program is created from a single day.

-Phase 4 – Archive & Repurposing (ongoing) The content archive is not a by-product – it is capital.
-Systematic indexing: media library, reuse without additional costs, your own image material as licensable assets.
+Phase 4 – Archive & Exploitation (ongoing) The content archive is not a by-product, it is the capital.
+Systematic development: media library, re-evaluation without additional costs, own image material as licensable assets.
 The value of every produced moment grows over time.
-Deliverables: Archive Strategy · Revenue Model · Media Library Concept

 Companies that adopt corporate broadcasting stop treating content as a cost factor.